wma1729/algorithms/binsrch/README.md

 ## Sequence rotation
 *Problem:* Given a sequence of *n* elements, rotate the sequence by *p* elements.

 *Solution:* This problem has an interesting answer.
 The sequence is assumed to be composed of two sub-sequences: *S[0, p - 1], S[p, n - 1]*.
-The solution consists of three steps:
+The solution comprises of three steps:
 * Reverse the sequence *S[0, p - 1]*.
 * Reverse the sequence *S[p, n - 1]*.
 * Reverse the sequence *S[0, n - 1]*.